Mesaton and Universal Game Computer

 Universal Game Computer

-Parallel to the Mesaton, another project was taking shape in Italy: the Universal Game Computer.
-This device, developed by Cabel Electronic of Curno, in the province of Bergamo, represented another significant example of Italian technological innovation in the field of video games.
-Although the Universal Game Computer was similar to the Mesaton in concept and purpose, it was distinguished by some features that made it unique.
+Parallel to Mesaton, another project was taking shape in Italy: the Universal Game Computer.
+This device, developed by the Electronic Cabel of Curno, in the province of Bergamo, represented another significant example of Italian technological innovation in the field of video games.
+Although the Universal Game Computer was similar to Mesaton due to conception and purposes, it was distinguished by some characteristics that made it unique.

 Universal Game Computer, Cabel Electronics, 70s game console, Philips Signetics chip

-The Universal Game Computer also used Signetics chips, however, what really set this console apart was its presentation and packaging.
-Cabel Electronic had invested considerable resources to ensure that the Universal Game Computer was not only a functional device, but also an aesthetically pleasing and easily recognizable one for consumers.
-This aspect, often overlooked by competitors, has allowed the Universal Game Computer to gain a certain notoriety on the market.
+The Universal Game Computer also used the Signetics chips, however, what really distinguished this console was its presentation and packaging.
+Cabel Electronic had invested significant resources to make sure that the Universal Game Computer was not only a functional device, but also aesthetically pleasant and easily recognizable for consumers.
+This aspect, often neglected by the competitors, has allowed the Universal Game Computer to earn a certain notoriety on the market.

 The decline

-Despite the innovation and ingenuity behind the Mesaton and the Universal Game Computer, their success came to an end.
-The arrival of larger and better financed competitors, such as Commodore with the Vic20 and, later, with the Commodore 64, quickly led to the decline of the Italian consoles.
-These new devices offered greater computing power, better graphics and, above all, a large catalog of games and software, making it difficult for the Mesaton and Universal Game Computer to compete.
+Despite the innovation and ingenuity behind the Mesaton and the Universal Game Computer, their success had an end.
+The arrival of larger and better financed competitors, such as Commodore with the VIC20 and, subsequently, with the Commodore 64, quickly led to the decline of the Italian consoles.
+These new devices offered a higher calculation power, a better graphics and, above all, a large catalog of games and software, making it difficult for Mesaton and the Universal Game Computer competing.

 Papers